Shahad7/Silhouettr/README.md

    - **Precision Resizing System**:
      - Hover over any shape to reveal the blue resize handle (⇕) in the bottom-right corner
-     - Drag handle downward to enlarge (up to 30% maximum)
+     - Drag handle downward to enlarge (no maximum limit)
      - Drag handle upward to shrink (down to 2% minimum)
      - 0.1 sensitivity scaling for precise size control
      - Live size feedback with smooth transitions